tonesandtones/CraftingInterpretersNet/README.md

 * `jlox` implementation is done!
 * `clox` implementation is underway, see [./clox](./clox)
-* Second chapter of clox is done, we can do arithmetic!
-Up to https://craftinginterpreters.com/scanning-on-demand.html
+* Third chapter of clox is done, the scanner is done?
+Up to https://craftinginterpreters.com/compiling-expressions.html